nverchev/drytorch/docs/architecture.md

-# Protocol Architecture Summary
+# Protocols

-The following diagram maps the dependencies and relations between the core interfaces.
+The following diagram maps the dependencies between the core interfaces using UML-style notation:

-### Requirements
-To see the diagram, make sure your
-Markdown renderer supports Mermaid.

-## Notation
-This diagram utilizes UML-style notation:

 - **Refinement (<|–):** Indicates one protocol extends or refines another (e.g., an inheritance relationship).